Angel-125/WildBlueTools/GameData/WildBlueIndustries/000WildBlueTools/Readme.txt

 Copy the contents of the mod's GameData directory into your GameData folder.

+1.8.2
+- Fixed some welding issues.
+- Greenhouses won't harvest crops if you run out of resources.

 1.8.1
 - You can now weld ports during eva.